 Daniel Lage is a fellow in hematology/oncology at the Massachusetts General Hospital and Dana-Farber Cancer Institute.
 He completed undergraduate studies at Harvard College, graduate study in policy and management at the University of Oxford, and received his MD from Harvard Medical School.
-He is interested in using patient-centered outcomes and health services research methods to improve the quality of care received by older patients with advanced cancer, and is particularly focused on improving transitions of care post-hospital discharge and studying post-acute care and hospice use.
+His clinical focus is in genitourinary oncology, and he is interested in using patient-centered outcomes and health services research methods to transitions of care post-hospital discharge for patients with advanced cancer.
+He is also working on improving clinical decision-making and supportive care for older adults with genitourinary cancers.

 Research interests: Geriatric oncology, Transitions of Care, End of Life Care, Health Services Research.

 Lage DE, El-Jawahri A, Fuh C, Newcomb RA, Jackson VA, Ryan DP, Greer JA, Temel JS, Nipp RD.
 Functional impairment, symptom burden, and clinical outcomes among hospitalized patients with advanced cancer.
 J Natl Compr Canc Netw.
 2020;18(6):747‐754.
 PMID: 32502982

 Lage DE, DuMontier C, Lee Y, Nipp RD, Mitchell SL, Temel JS, El-Jawahri A, Berry SD.
 Potentially Burdensome End-of-Life Transitions among Nursing Home Residents with Poor Prognosis Cancer.
 Cancer.
 2020 Mar 15;126(6):1322-1329.
 PMID: 31860129